Umair-Waseem/marine-debris-classifier/README.md

 ## Conclusion

 This project provides a complete marine debris classification prototype using ResNet18 transfer learning.
-The official model achieved **81.61% test accuracy** with a reproducible workflow for preprocessing, training, evaluation, inference, Streamlit demonstration, and Docker deployment.
+The official model achieved **81.61% test accuracy** and includes a reproducible workflow for preprocessing, training, evaluation, inference, Streamlit demonstration, and Docker deployment.

 ---